jere1882/dl-blog/content/blog/egyptian-ai-lens-architecture.md

 The Egyptian AI Lens demonstrates how **modern LLM APIs can be effectively integrated** into production web applications.
 Key architectural decisions include:

 - **Clean frontend-backend separation** for maintainability
+- **AWS Lambda + API Gateway** for scalable serverless infrastructure
+- **Docker containerization** for consistent runtime environments
 - **Structured outputs** to reduce hallucinations
 - **Dynamic model selection** for user control
 - **Context injection** for improved accuracy
 - **Robust error handling** for production reliability

-The current **Vercel-based architecture** provides excellent developer experience and zero-cost hosting for personal projects.
-The planned **AWS Lambda migration** will unlock enhanced performance, monitoring, and scalability for production use.
+- **API Gateway authentication** with usage plans for security

+The current **AWS Lambda architecture** provides production-ready infrastructure with:
+- **Automatic scaling** and pay-per-use pricing
+- **CloudWatch monitoring** for observability
+- **API Gateway** for request management and security
+- **Docker deployment** for consistent runtime environments

+This architecture scales from personal projects to production workloads while maintaining cost efficiency and operational simplicity.

 > **Try the system**: [Egyptian AI Lens](https://www.jeremias-rodriguez.com/egyptian-ai-lens)
-> **Source code**: Available in the [blog repository](https://github.com/jeremias-rodriguez/dl-blog)
+> **Source code**: Available in the [Lambda repository](https://github.com/jere1882/egyptianArtAnalyzer)

 The intersection of **computer vision, large language models, and archaeology** opens fascinating possibilities for making historical knowledge more accessible.
 This project serves as a blueprint for similar applications across other domains.